jaspector

 Not clearly posted

-Typical inspection sequence: Foundation/slab, framing and rough trade inspections, then finals, depending on project scope
+Typical sequence: Foundation/slab, framing and rough trade inspections, then finals, depending on project scope

 Building, trade, and related construction work in unincorporated county; floodplain permits are required for practically all construction, improvements, demolition, or earthmoving in regulated flood zones, even when a building permit would not otherwise be required

-Typical processing time is Not posted on the main permit page; floodplain-only permits issued without a building permit remain effective for 2 years.
+Building permit processing times in unincorporated St Charles County, MO typically run Not posted on the main permit page; floodplain-only permits issued without a building permit remain effective for 2 years.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated St Charles County, MO.
 The following work is generally exempt: No consolidated public exemption list was located on the County overview pages reviewed; Floodplain permits are required for many small items in regulated flood zones including fences, driveways, reroofing, windows, and sidewalks.
+When in doubt, confirm with the local building department before starting work.